postlight/liftoff/CODE_OF_CONDUCT.md

   sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other similar characteristic.

-- Please avoid avoid using racist, sexually explicit or otherwise hostile nicknames that might detract from a friendly, safe and welcoming environment for all.
+- Please avoid using racist, sexually explicit or otherwise hostile nicknames that might detract from a friendly, safe and welcoming environment for all.